Mixolyde/one-hour-codelab/README.md

 [![Build Status](https://drone.io/github.com/dart-lang/one-hour-codelab/status.png)](https://drone.io/github.com/dart-lang/one-hour-codelab/latest)

-These are small Dart samples used by the [Avast Ye, Pirates][codelab], in which you learn to build and web app, and which takes about an hour to complete.
+These are small Dart samples used by the [Avast Ye, Pirates][codelab], in which you learn to build a web app.
+It takes about an hour to complete.

 Repo and testing
 ----------------